Is this the best way to handle a traffic stop while armed?

 Frequently Asked Questions

-What is the recommended first step when stopped by police while carrying a concealed firearm?
+What is the first step when pulled over by police while carrying a concealed firearm?

-The recommended first step is to immediately and calmly inform the police officer that you are carrying a firearm and specify its location.
-Keep your hands visible and avoid sudden movements to ensure safety for everyone involved.
+The most critical first step is to immediately and calmly inform the police officer that you are carrying a concealed firearm and specify its location.
+Keeping your hands visible is also paramount to ensure officer safety and prevent misunderstandings.

 Should I offer my concealed carry license during a traffic stop?